Denver Motorcycle Accident Attorney

 A Denver personal injury claim may be filed after an accident if the negligence or harmful conduct of another individual contributed to the damages suffered.
 If a defendant was negligent when the accident occurred, was driving erratically, driving distracted and/or intoxicated, the negligent parties can be held responsible in a civil suit for the pain and suffering caused.

-While every injury case has their own unique sets of facts and evidence a driver, manufacturer, geo-political entity or other negligent entity may be responsible for the damages caused.
+Negligence is the failure to use reasonable or ordinary care.
+It is the foundation for most personal injury lawsuits in Colorado.
+While every injury case has its own unique sets of facts and evidence, a driver, manufacturer, the government or other negligent entity may be responsible for the damages caused.
+An attorney can investigate your motorcycle crash to determine its cause and the liable party or parties.

-In any personal injury case, the plaintiff’s side must prove that the defendant(s) had an owed duty to the victim, that the duty was violated, the violation caused the injuries suffered and that the plaintiff has suffered as a result of the negligence
+Negligence has four key elements.
+In any personal injury case, the plaintiff’s side has the burden of proof.
+This means that the plaintiff is responsible for proving that the defendant was negligent and that this more likely than not caused the motorcycle accident.
+In a claim based on negligence, a plaintiff must prove that the defendant(s) had an owed duty to the victim, that the duty was violated, the violation caused the injuries suffered and that the plaintiff has suffered as a result of the negligence.

 How Does Modified Comparative Negligence Apply to Motorcycle Injuries in Colorado?

-Yes – the State of Colorado is a modified comparative fault state.
-This means that if a party is found to be 60% responsible for a motorcycle accident that resulted in $1,000,000 of damages, the responsible party will be accountable for $600,000 of damages in this specific scenario.
+Colorado is a modified comparative fault state.
+This means that even if a plaintiff is found to have contributed to a collision, he or she can recover partial compensation.
+For example, if a party is found to be 60% responsible for a motorcycle accident that resulted in $1,000,000 of damages, the responsible party will be accountable for $600,000 of damages in this specific scenario.

-Additionally, any party involved in an accident that is found to be responsible for 50% or more of the damages caused, that party cannot recover any compensation for the injuries suffered.
+Additionally, any party involved in an accident that is found to be responsible for 50% or more of the damages caused cannot recover any compensation for the injuries suffered.
+A lawyer can help you prove that the other party is more at fault for the crash than you are to protect your right to recover.

 What Can I Recover If I’ve Been Injured in a Motorcycle Accident?